lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans3.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/notes/VGM_mode.png" width="880" height="90" />
 </p>

 2. Each value of this continuous variable can be represented as `Ci,j` (ith column, jth row in the Tabular data), plot it on the Gaussian mixture and get the probability of each mode.
-Choose the normal distribution with the highest probability.
+Choose the mode with the highest probability.
 In the example above `ρ3` is the highest probability, so the 3rd mode is selected.
 3. Use the selected mode's mean `η` and standard deviation `φ` to calculate a normalized value `αi,j = (Ci,j - η) / (4 * φ)`, representing the original value in the mode.
 Meanwhile, use a binary vector `βi,j` to record which mode was selected.
 In above example, the 3rd one was selected so `βi,j = [0, 0, 1]`.

 Now the original value `Ci,j` is encoded as a vector through `αi,j ⊕ βi,j` where ⊕ is the vector concatenation operator.